The Link Optimizer allows fine-tuning the results of the suggested articles and/or products that are generated for each text selection.

 - Premium: can be used to filter the suggested articles based on their public accessibility: Profiles can be set to only return publicly accessible articles, or only premium articles, or both.

-- Similarity Weights: (Similarity to Selection / Paragraph / Article) are used to take into account the similarity of the source selection / paragraph / article to the target article.
+- Similarity Weights: (Similarity to Selection / Sentence / Article) are used to take into account the similarity of the source selection / sentence / article to the target article.
 By adjusting these three weights, we are able to take into account the context of the selection at various degrees.
-For example, if the text of a given selection is part of a very popular content, it might be useful to increase either the paragraph or article weight so that the suggested results will be closer to the context described in the source paragraph or article.
+For example, if the text of a given selection is part of a very popular content, it might be useful to increase either the sentence or article weight so that the suggested results will be closer to the context described in the source sentence or article.